highspell-botting/highspell-botting.github.io/README.md

 This project demystifies the interface, unlocks buried mechanics, and reframes botting as a learning opportunity for builders, engineers, and system thinkers.

+### Foreword

+This website is not intended to serve as an ultimate authority or provide comprehensive solutions to every issue related to HighSpell’s client.
+We do not claim to be experts.
+Instead, it is a case study demonstrating how even basic knowledge of the client’s structure can pose as sophisticated automation.

 ---

 ## 🎯 The Purpose of This Site